diegoortizmatajira/LYRD-lua/README.md

 All of this takes seconds and never requires moving your hands from the keyboard.

+For a detailed list of commands with their corresponding keybindings see [LYRD Commands Reference](/docs/commands.md).

 **Learning curve**: Don't worry about memorizing everything at once.
 The built-in helper (which-key) shows you what shortcuts are available.
 Start with the basics: